• Skip to primary navigation

 Ingredients

-As for any pasta recipes, once you make THE sauce you can add whatever vegetables and ingredients you want.
-However, this is our favorite combination to make vegan creamy cajun pasta:
+As for any pasta recipe, once you make the sauce, you can add whatever vegetables and ingredients you want.
+However, this is our favorite combination to make a creamy vegan oyster mushroom pasta:

-• Oyster mushrooms – You can use any type of oyster mushrooms, but in this recipe, we used pearl oysters.
-Here is a list of where to buy them or how to grow them at home.
+• Pearl oyster mushrooms – You can use any type of oyster mushrooms, though.
+Here is a list of where to buy them.

 • Red onion